-At the CAC Meeting #5, held on February 26, 2019, the Project Team provided a brief background and reviewed previously presented information including the 21 unique Alternatives.
-Key considerations of each Alternative were also reviewed.
-CAC members were broken into smaller groups to discuss the Alternatives in greater detail.
-Access to the financial models were provided through the use of computers with preloaded dashboards to better visualize and compare the data discussed in Technical Memo No. 4.
-Each small group had access to (rotating) members of the Project Team.
-Each group selected their top Alternatives.
-The CAC workshop facilitator gathered and provided a visual summary of the small group selections.
-Finally, individual voting was used to gain consensus on the top Alternatives to move forward to the next CAC Meeting scheduled in March.
-The top Alternatives including the results of the individual voting are summarized in Table 1.
+At the CAC Meeting #5, to be held on February 26, 2019, the Project Team will provide a brief background and review previously presented information including the 21 unique Alternatives.
+Key considerations of each Alternative will also be reviewed.
+Then CAC members will be invited to break into smaller groups to discuss the Alternatives in greater detail.
+Access to the financial models will be provided through the use of computers with preloaded dashboards to better visualize and compare the data discussed in Technical Memo No. 4.
+Each small group will have access to (rotating) members of the Project Team.
+Each group will select their top Alternatives.
+The CAC workshop facilitator will gather and provide a visual summary of the small group selections.
+Finally, individual voting will be used to gain consensus on the top Alternatives to move forward to the next CAC Meeting scheduled in March.